Hattie Holden Edmonds

 Eventually a friend sent me to a psychic to see if they'd be able to point me towards my passion (whatever that might be).
 According to Teresa Leong at the London College of Psychic Studies, I was going to write ‘funny’ books, which would have a spiritual theme and which would encourage more 'cynical souls' like me to open their minds.
 Yeah, right, I thought as I left.
 That was a waste of forty quid.

-A weird set of events followed, which ended up with me being given the job of in-house copywriter at Comic Relief.
-For two and a half years I got to work on projects with some of my comedy heroes including Armando Iannucci, Sacha Baron-Cohen, Dawn French and Sally Phillips.
+A weird set of events followed, which ended up with me being given the job of in-house copywriter at Comic Relief - with zero experience of writing comedy.
+For two and a half years I got to work on projects with some of my heroes including Armando Iannucci, Sacha Baron-Cohen, Steve Coogan and Sally Phillips.
 I also wrote serious stuff - interviewing Rwandan widows, child carers and people with Alzheimer's.
 Then, three years after the psychic’s prediction, I finally started my first novel, inspired by an account of a woman who was shown a film of her life during a near-death experience.

-That was ten years ago, and now I write full time, show films in a 'shack cinema' in Whitstable and volunteer for the refugee charity, CalAid.
+That was ten years ago, and now I write full time, show films in a 'shack cinema' in Whitstable and volunteer for the refugee charity, Care4Calais.

 Funny old path, but I finally found my passion.

-If you've still got any pressing questions or need to know how many times I failed my driving test, you can contact me here.
+If you've still got any pressing questions or need to know how many times I failed my driving test (5), you can contact me here.

 Thank you, Hattie